Rohithofficial08/transktwallet/README.md

 ## 📌 Overview

-**PrimonPay** is a UPI-style crypto transaction system that enables users to send, receive, and manage digital tokens seamlessly across wallets.
+**Transkt** is a UPI-style crypto transaction system that enables users to send, receive, and manage digital tokens seamlessly across wallets.
 Designed with Web3 in mind, this decentralized wallet toolkit is built with React, Next.js, TypeScript, and supports QR-based transfers and blockchain logging.

 ---

-## ❓ Why PrimonPay?
+## ❓ Why Transkt?

 This project aims to solve real-world pain points in current crypto wallets: